danmbrown/city-of-whispers/Playbooks/Remnant.md

 ## Moves

 ### Distinct Group (Required)
-In addition to your faction, you belong to another faction representing a distinct ethnic, religious, ideological, or cultural group.
+In addition to your faction, you belong to another group representing a distinct ethnicity, religion, creed, ideology, or culture.

-### Improvement to Steer Clear
+### Safe House
-When you Steer Clear in a neighborhood belonging to your group, roll with advantage.
+When you Steer Clear in a neighborhood controlled by your group, you may roll with advantage.
+If in a neighborhood controlled by any other group, you may instead mark Heat to enter a building that's protected by someone from yours.

+###
-### Improvement to Sample the Sights & Sounds
+*(Improvement to Sample the Sights & Sounds)*

 ### Improvement to Meet Someone New
 You may pick "You are from the same outside group" as a Shared Experience.
 If you do, you do not need to answer any questions.